a-vasyliev/swix-amocrm-client/README.md

 ## The Plan
 Work is actively in progress.
 What is expected in the nearest future:
-- Account information
+- Account information - Done
-- Leads (with pipeline_id support)
+- Leads (with pipeline_id support) - GET done, POST in progress
 - Contacts (with working lead IDs)
 - Notes
 - Tasks